Dental Care

 Pet Dental X-rays (Dental Radiographs) in St. George, UT

-Roughly two-thirds of every tooth lives below the gumline, where the eye cannot reach.
-Dental X-rays (also called dental radiographs) let our St. George veterinarians see those hidden roots, the surrounding jawbone, and the spaces between teeth, so painful problems are found and treated before they become serious.
-They are one of the most valuable tools in modern pet dentistry.
+As much as two-thirds of a tooth can sit below the gumline, where the eye cannot reach.
+Dental X-rays (also called dental radiographs) let our St. George veterinarians see those hidden roots, the surrounding jawbone, and the spaces between teeth, so painful problems can be found and treated before they become serious.
+They are one of the most valuable tools in modern pet dentistry — and one of the biggest differences between a quick cosmetic polish and a dental visit that actually protects your pet’s health.

 Why dental X-rays matter